jozefg/drafts/conats-for-cheap.md

     Y(F) = (λ x.
 F (x x)) (λ x.
 F (x x))

-Excitingly, we can just say that in JonPRL, remember that we have a full untyped computation system after all!
+Excitingly, we can just say that in JonPRL; remember that we have a full untyped computation system after all!

 ``` jonprl